-This section has developed the basic concept of MinMaSS and the instability ratio, showing that there is a minimum market size required for asset markets to be stable.
-MinMaSS is determined by the characteristics and holdings of levered investors and by the demand curve of fully funded investors.
+In summary, MinMaSS is determined by the characteristics and holdings of levered investors and by the demand curve of fully funded investors.
 Instability results from insufficient capital: If levered investors grow in the market, their perverse demand curves overwhelm the downward-sloping demand from more prudent investors, eventually causing total demand to become upward-sloping.
 This makes the typical equilibrium between supply and demand an unstable "knife edge" with no mechanism to force a convergence to that equilibrium.
 The lower capital ratio that is required, the more fragile the market in the sense that it takes a smaller share of levered investors to cause an unstable situation.